Kronos-Integration/service-ldap/README.md

 ### authenticate

-authorize with username and password
+Authorize with username and password.

 #### Parameters